HETRI: Heterogeneous Ising Multiprocessing: Conclusion

 \section{Conclusion}

-In this paper we make the case for \arch, heterogeneous Ising multi-cores where each {independent} core features a different type of connectivity to best match the diverse connectivity spectrum of important combinatorial optimization problems.
-We quantitatively compare time and/or energy to solution at iso-(solution)-accuracy to homogeneous alternatives using representative benchmark problems, and conduct a detailed sensitivity study to explore the design space.
+This paper makes the case for \arch, a heterogeneous Ising multiprocessor in which independent cores of different connectivity share a chip, and a scheduler assigns each problem to the core whose connectivity fits it. \blueHL{The argument rests on three results.
+First, no single connectivity serves a diverse workload: the favorable topology moves with problem structure, set by the interaction graph that remains after a problem is mapped to the Ising model.
+Second, a middle-ground topology does not resolve this.
+A Hybrid core almost never attains the lowest time-to-solution, and among the configurations evaluated the strongest pair the connectivity extremes.
+Third, the assignment this depends on can be made from information a system actually has: we propose two schedulers, one keyed on the problem's family and parameters before the Ising mapping and one on the coupling density of the delivered QUBO after it, and both realize the benefit without per-instance analysis.}

+\blueHL{To reach these results under a controlled hardware budget we built a fully digital, synthesizable Ising-machine emulator, which gives every spin and every coupling its own circuit and therefore exposes the area and routing cost of connectivity in a form that automated design flows can measure.
+It is the instrument that makes iso-area comparison across topologies possible without fabricating a chip per design point.}

-{The key contribution of our paper is an architecture-level insight that applies to different Ising core designs irrespective of the underlying technology.
-Our effort accordingly is orthogonal to Ising machine design, as we can think of each such design as a component Ising core in our context.} Accordingly, we do not cover in grand detail practical implementation aspects which are not specific to heterogeneous designs and which would equally affect homogeneous Ising multi-cores, our baselines for comparison.
-In this paper, we focused on integrating multiple Ising cores of the same technology but diverse connectivity into a single chip.
-Subject to hardware resource budgets expanding the same concept beyond chip boundaries is also possible.
+The key contribution is an architecture-level insight that applies across Ising core designs, so any such design can serve as a component core in this context. \blueHL{The capacities and speedups reported here are those of the modeled implementation and workload set; what carries beyond them is the architectural principle rather than the numbers.} We focused on integrating cores of the same technology but diverse connectivity into a single chip; extending the same principle beyond chip boundaries, subject to hardware resource budgets, remains open.